IDC Names Securiti a Worldwide Leader in Data Privacy

 The EO achieves this by improving the US intelligence community's overseas surveillance methods and the legal protections offered to foreigners against such surveillance.

-An Overview of the Executive Order on New EU-US Data Transfer Framework
+Executive Order on New EU-US banner

 Award-winning technology, built by a proven team, backed by confidence.
 Learn more.